-- Private consultancies
+Private consultancies

 Advertisements appear on the NHS jobs website and in a variety of publications including national newspapers, Community Care, Social Work Today, and their respective websites.
 Many psychotherapists are self-employed, although this requires a good network of contacts for referrals.

 Relevant postgraduate courses are typically accredited by the UKCP, ACP or BPC.
 Individual employers will specify the qualification they require.
 You may be accepted on to a training course with any degree discipline, or you might be required to have a psychology degree may be required for some courses.
 Similarly, qualifications in nursing, medicine, social work, sociology and related subjects can be helpful.
 The NHS offers a limited number of child psychotherapy training posts, which provide varying levels of financial support.

 Qualification can take four to six years to complete.
 Many students train part-time while working.
 Previous experience of working with people with mental health problems is advantageous, so psychotherapy is not normally a first career choice.
 Many people enter the profession later in life, having already been employed in a similar field.

-Private practice psychotherapists, however, are not registered or licensed and so do not need to gain formal qualifications.
+Private practice psychotherapists, however, are not registered or licensed and so are not required to gain formal qualifications.

 - Resilient listening skills